 You will remember that I said, two invisible powers were operating upon the mind of our brother while going to Cumorah.
 In this, then, I discover wisdom in the dealings of the Lord: it was impossible for any man to translate the Book of Mormon by the gift of God, endure the afflictions, and temptations, and devices of Satan, without being overthrown, unless he had been previously benefited with a certain round of experience: and had our brother obtained the record the first time, not knowing how to detect the works of darkness, he might have been deprived of the blessing of sending forth the word of truth to this generation.
-Therefore, God knowing that Satan would thus lead his mind astray, began at that early hour, that when the full time should arrive, he might have been, he had reason to rejoice before the Lord and be thankful for the favors and mercies shown: that whatever other instruction was necessary to the accomplishing of this great work, he had learned, by experience, how to discern between the Spirit of Christ and the spirit of the devil.
+Therefore, God knowing that Satan would thus lead his mind astray, began at that early hour, that when the full time should arrive, he might have a servant prepared to fill his purpose.
+So, however afflicting to his feelings this repulse might have been, he had reason to rejoice before the Lord and be thankful for the favors and mercies shown: that whatever other instruction was necessary to the accomplishing of this great work, he had learned, by experience, how to discern between the Spirit of Christ and the spirit of the devil.